 It is important to always be aware of warning labels on medication that advise the user against operating heavy machinery or vehicles.
 Doing so can help prevent a DUI and, most importantly, keep you and others safe.

 How is impairment measured and proven?

 Since an impairment DUI does not solely rely on any form of blood concentration testing, the criteria for proving impairment typically consists of a field sobriety test or other tell-tale signs of intoxication, including:

 - Unusual behavior;

 - Inability to focus or recall details.

 Some of the above items are also part of traditional field sobriety testing.

 It is important to note that every state has impairment DUIs; however, states vary in the level of impairment for a DUI charge.
 In some states, a driver must only be proven to be intoxicated to the “slightest degree,” while in other states, a driver must be impaired to an “appreciable degree” in order to receive a DUI conviction.

 Regardless of the degree to which a driver must be impaired, one thing is universally true: all states consider impairment, whether caused by an illegal or legal substance, to be a driving under the influence.

 Many people need to take prescriptions for a medical condition.
 However, prescription drugs can be abused.
-There are some noticeable signs of prescription drug abuse; a DUI charge is one of them.
+There are some noticeable signs of prescription drug abuse, a DUI charge being one of them.
 If you or a loved one has had one or more convictions for driving under the influence of drugs, it’s possible that a substance use disorder is the underlying cause.